altMITgcm/MITgcm/doc/getting_started/getting_started.rst

     % ../../../tools/genmake2 -mods ../code

-The ``-mods`` command line option tells ``genmake2`` to override model source code with any files in the directory ``../code/``. ``genmake2`` command line options are described in :numref:`genmake_commandline`.
+The ``-mods`` command line option tells ``genmake2`` to override model source code with any files in the directory ``../code/``.
+This and additional ``genmake2`` command line options are described more fully in :numref:`genmake_commandline`.

 On many systems, the ``genmake2`` program will be able to automatically recognize the hardware, find compilers and other tools within the user’s path (“``echo $PATH``”), and then choose an appropriate set of options from the files (“optfiles”) contained in the ``tools/build_options`` directory.
-Under some circumstances, a user may have to create a new “optfile” in order to specify the exact combination of compiler, compiler flags, libraries, and other options necessary to build a particular configuration of MITgcm.
-In such cases, it is generally helpful to peruse the existing “optfiles” and mimic their syntax.
+Under some circumstances, a user may have to create a new optfile in order to specify the exact combination of compiler, compiler flags, libraries, and other options necessary to build a particular configuration of MITgcm.
+In such cases, it is generally helpful to peruse the existing optfiles and mimic their syntax.
 See :numref:`genmake2_optfiles`.

-Through the MITgcm-support list, the MITgcm developers are willing to provide help writing or modifing “optfiles”.
-And we encourage users to post new “optfiles” (particularly ones for new machines or architectures) to the MITgcm-support@mitgcm.org list.
+The MITgcm developers are willing to provide help writing or modifing optfiles.
+And we encourage users to ask for assistance or post new optfiles (particularly ones for new machines or architectures) through the `GitHub issue tracker <https://github.com/altMITgcm/MITgcm/issues>`_ or email the MITgcm-support@mitgcm.org list.

 To specify an optfile to ``genmake2``, the command line syntax is: